MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMClientSettingSoftwareUpdate.md

 ```

 ### -EnableThirdPartyUpdates

-Starting in version 1910, use this parameter to enable or disable the following client setting in the **Software Updates** group: **Enable third party software updates**.
+Applies to version 1910 and later.
+Set this parameter to `$true` to enable third-party software updates.

 ```yaml
 Type: Boolean